fbeltrao/durabletask/src/DurableTask.CosmosDB/AddingCosmosDBProvider.md

         }
 ```

-We realized that unit tests don't always work (for both Storage and Cosmos).
+We realized that unit tests don't work always (for both Storage and Cosmos).
 The problem seems to be related to parallelism and the emulated Storage and Cosmos.
-Usually running the faulty tests cases one by one solves the problem.
+Running the faulty tests cases individually usually solves the problem.

 ![Unit test results](unit_tests.png)